ZBZFirst/info/quiz1/MinuteVentilationExplained.md

         <header class="content-header">
             <h1>What is Minute Ventilation?</h1>
             <p class="content-intro">Read the following guide and watch the videos below.
 Upon completing the videos, the Quiz and Interactive Page will become unlocked.</p>
+            <p>At the end, there is an interactive graph to review where the possible values for the Minute Ventilation are graphed in their entirety.
+It is quite fun to look at and play with!</p>
         </header>

         <div class="formula-group">